Middle ear fluid

 The body usually reabsorbs the fluid that is behind the eardrum within weeks.
 As the fluid is reabsorbed, hearing gradually returns to normal.
 If fluid is still present in the middle ear after a few months, you and your doctor may talk about having ear tubes placed to help drain the fluid.

-Middle ear fluid: When to call
+Middle ear fluid in children: When to call

 Call your doctor now or seek immediate medical care if:

-• You have symptoms of infection, such as:
+• Your child has symptoms of infection, such as:

 • Increased pain, swelling, warmth, or redness.